benjaminhuanghuang/java-interview/src/main/java/cn/huang/leetcode/_notes/bit.md

 then 0 is used as a filler.
 For example, if binary representation of number is 10….100, then right shifting it by 2 using >> will make it 11…….1.

+The value of n>>s is n right-shifted s bit positions with sign-extension.

+The value of n>>>s is n right-shifted s bit positions with zero-extension.